 Nas, Illmatic – ‘N.Y.
 State Of Mind’ BREAKDOWN

 ‘N.Y.
 State of Mind’ is solidified as one of Nas’ greatest songs to date and displays his complex lyrical abilities as well as his story-telling prowess.
 This track is the opening song to Illmatic and shares the reality of life in Queensbridge, NY for Nas.
-The song is characterised by an exceptional flow and delivery, lyrical vividness, magnetic vocals and poeticism.
+The song is characterised by exceptional delivery, incredible lyricism, magnetic flow and poeticism.

 ‘Straight out f*****’ the dungeons of rap

 Nas begins with a warm-up to prime his rapping vocals and creativity which builds up tension and anticipation for listeners.
 According to DJ Premier, who produced the track, Nas recorded his iconic first verse in just one take directly after this two-bar stretch.

 Verse one consists of around forty bars – a classic New York rapping tradition has of the time.
 And, off-the-bat, we are introduced to a violent, high-octane sequence of events.
 This gripping technique transports our imagination into Nas’ neighbourhood.
 Aiding this is a conversational, storytelling flow used to pull us in and make us listen to every word being delivered.

 ‘Rappers I monkey flip ‘em with the funky rhythm I be kickin’

 Nas asserts his position above other rappers by telling us he dismissively ‘monkey flip (s) ‘em with the funky rhythm I be kickin’’.
 The phrase ‘inflict the composition’ personifies his musicianship and art form as a force to be reckoned with, with the word ‘pain’ dramatizing his assertion.

 The following lines depict the grittiness and peril in Nas’ hometown of Queensbridge.